-My name is Joey Lee*!
-I am 50 years old, as of January 22nd.
-I am physically disabled and I am also gay.
+My name is Joey Lee*.
+I am 52 years old, as of January 22nd.
+I am physically disabled and also gay.

-I have two or three main purposes for creating, and maintaining, this website; mainly to provide support and resources for those that, like myself, live with Chronic Pain and other issues I will mention.
+I have two or three main purposes for creating, and maintaining, this website; mainly to provide support and resources for those that, like myself, live with Chronic Pain and several other issues I will try to fit in.

-Being as I am also Gay, I am quite aware that there are MANY people struggling with the possibility that they are gay.
+Being as I am Gay, I am quite aware that there are MANY people that struggle with that reality.
 For many, it may feel like a very scary, and often lonely, realization.

-I will gladly offer support to any one reading this.
-For whatever reason you may wish to contact me, please know that I will keep ANY conversation, via email or other with the utmost discretion.
+I will gladly offer my own support to any one reading this.
+However, I am NOT a Professional, just merely someone willing to chat with.
+If You choose TO contact me, know that I will keep ANY conversation, via email or other with the utmost discretion,

 a little about Joey Lee*

 On February 18th, 1992, my life changed drastically, and permanently.
-While working as a Counselor for abused children and teens, sexually/physically, I injured my right knee.
+While working as a Counselor for sexually and/or physically abused children and teens, I injured my right knee.

-From that day on; one ''botched'' surgery after another; about 9 - 11 surgeries in three years, and now a total of 27 since that very day I was injured.
-And, that is how I ended up physically disabled.
+From that day on; one ''botched'' surgery after another; about 9 - 11 surgeries in three years, and a total of 28 since then, left me physically disabled.

-As my ''conditions'' worsened, I came to realize I had a choice to make, a life-changing ''choice''; I could give in to the excruciating pain, give in to the limitations these diseases caused; or I could find a way to live each and every day as it comes.
-This is certainly not the way I had envisioned my life would turn out, however it is HOW it is.
+As my conditions worsened, I came to realize I had a choice to make, a life-changing choice; I could give in to the excruciating pain, give in to the limitations these diseases caused; or I could find a way to live each and every day as it comes.
+This is certainly not the way I had envisioned my life would turn out, however it is what it is.

-Despite all I have to deal with on a daily basis, I still consider myself to be extremely blessed, just in a much different way.
+Despite all I have to deal with on a daily basis, I still consider myself to be extremely blessed, just in much different ways.

 Why?
-Because I AM ABLE to share my life with my ''life-partner'', and Some Time In The Future, ''My Husband'', David*.
-David* and I have been together for 23+ eventful, but wonderful years!
+Because I am able to share my life with my ''life-partner'', David*.
+David* and I have been together since August 7th, 1992!

 There is NO doubt in MY mind, that I would not be here today if it were not for David*.
-We have very few TRUE Friends, but MANY very wonderful "Acquaintances"; as well as NEW Friendships that have been reunited through Facebook.
+We have very few TRUE Friends, but MANY wonderful *Acquaintances*, as well as NEW Friendships that have been reunited through Facebook.